Annika Östberg: Swedish reactions

 The Annika Östberg case upset many Swedes, since it is claimed that she was not armed and did not commit any murder.
 The Swedish media claimed that she was only present on the scene, and did not do anything, and was held as a scapegoat for her boyfriend, who committed suicide before his trial.
 It was written that she would not get any penalty at all if it was in Sweden.
 Relatives had contacted the media, and this version was initially used as they had trouble getting information from California.
 Later the Swedish media admitted to her having a higher degree of involvement in the episode.
 She implied that she committed the killings in statements to the police.
 She confessed to avoid death penalty, which would have been hard to avoid if she actually shot the victims.

-Some believe that if she was convicted in Sweden she would get 6–7 years imprisonment.
+Some believe that if she was convicted in Sweden she would get 6–7 years imprisonment as an accessory to murder.
 In another case in Sweden, the 1988 Åmsele murders, the girlfriend was sentenced to two years for doing nothing to prevent Juha Valjakkala from committing a triple murder.
 That girl did not reload a gun or similar, but just watched the murders silently.
 In that case the boyfriend was sentenced to lifetime in prison.
 Under California law she is just as culpable as her boyfriend because she was an active participant.
-Her lawyers negotiated a plea bargain that spared her from a death sentence.

 There has been criticism against the Swedish media, also in Sweden, who has decided to protect a Swedish woman, who has got a harsh treatment by foreign authorities.
-The criticism says that the media has avoided to describe what she did during the events.
+The criticism says that the media has avoided describing what she did during the events.
 Swedish media could not avoid writing in a way giving readers in Sweden.
 The well known police academy professor Leif GW Persson said: "She is a very heavy criminal.
 Media has touched that very gently.
-I assume that is because they want her to be released, then it is hard to do a correct description of the case.".
+I assume that is because they want her to be released, then it is hard to do a correct description of the case."